Palem1988/blocknetdx-utils/README.md

 # TODO

+- Support for script optional arguments (for build time automation).
 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
 - Comment improvements.
 - Define more precise assertion checks once the Dex is loaded with test data.
 - Add more APIs once they are available.

+# Requirements

+- This code won't run on Python < 3 because of the use of subtests.

 # Sequence Tests Usage Examples